 Here are some pros to having a first look:

-1) it gives you a moment to forget about all the other things going on and be together;
+1) it gives you a moment to be with your love, see them for the first time and forget about all the other things going on;

 2) it can help rid you of nerves because you get to cuddle your person;